1 of 11 products

 Roasting Joints

-Browse our eclectic range today and discover the convenience of having roast rump beef delivered directly to your door.
+Browse our eclectic range today and discover the convenience of having a beef roasting joint delivered directly to your door.
 For more premium cuts of beef, take a look at our wider range including USDA beef and Argentine beef, or opt for some high-quality pork instead.

 How Do You Cook a Beef Roasting Joint?

-Season your room temperature beef well with salt and pepper.
+Let your beef roasting joint reach room temperature, then season well with salt and pepper.
 Add your joint to a large frying pan and seal your beef well on all sides.
 Place your beef roasting joint in the oven at 180°C for about 25 minutes and turn to give it another 25 minutes.
-Your beef is cooked through when it reaches an internal temperature of 40°.
+Your beef is cooked through when it reaches an internal temperature of 60°C. Ensure that you insert a probe thermometer into the centre of the thickest part of the meat to get the correct internal temperature.

 How Long Does a Roast Beef Joint Take To Cook?